Haydar Amuli

-Sayyid Baha al-Din Haydar, Haydar al-'Obaidi al-Hossayni Amuli, Sayyed Haydar Amoli, or Mir Haydar Amoli (میر حیدر آملی) a Shi'ite mystic and a Sufi philosopher, was an early representative of Persian mystic philosophy and one of the most distinguished commentators of the mystic philosopher Ibn Arabi, during the 14th century.
+Sayyid Baha al-Din Haydar, Haydar al-'Obaidi al-Hossayni Amuli, Sayyed Haydar Amoli, or Mir Haydar Amoli (میر حیدر آملی) was a Shi'ite mystic, philosopher, and early representative of Shi'a mystic philosophy, being considered one of the most distinguished commentators of the mystic philosopher Ibn Arabi, during the 14th century.

 Biography

 Early life

 Haydar Amuli belongs to the Hussayni Sayyid family and hails from the town of Amol, in Mazandaran, located in the north of present-day Iran, close to the Caspian Sea.
 The town of Amul at the time was known to be heavily populated by Shi'ite Muslims.
 At a very young age he started studying Imam Shi'ism and attended the juridical school of madhhab where he also devoted his time to Sufism, until around the age of thirty.
 Haydar Amuli first began his studies in his home town of Amul.
 He eventually moved on to the town of Astarabad, located near Mazandaran, and then Isfahan, located in the centre of Iran.

 In his early twenties, Sayyid Haydar Amuli returned to Amul and became a trusted confidant and eventually a special deputy and chamberlain to the Bavandid Hasan II, who was the ruler of Tabaristan.
 Even though Amuli had a close relationship with Hasan II, he experienced a religious crisis.
 Amuli quotes in his work Inner Secrets of the Path that he started to feel that he was corrupt and that he needed to move to a place where he could fully devote himself to God.
 So Haydar Amuli gave up his position in the court to further pursue Sufism.
 He abandoned the courtly life, a couple of years before Hasan II was assassinated by members of his own family.